Risk Management

 If private capital investment were to decrease due to recessions in Japan or overseas, or if public investment were to be reduced for the purpose of fiscal consolidation, it could affect future orders.
 The Board of Directors follows up on the outlook of orders in the construction business and the potential projects volume monthly and provides instructions on necessary measures at meetings of the Executive Officers Council and business division managers.

-Looking ahead to 2030, in the long-term vision SHIMZ VISION 2030, we are promoting the business according to the Mid-Term Management Plan <2019-2023> with the aim of changing the profit structure by expanding our non-construction businesses.
+Looking ahead to 2030, in the long-term vision SHIMZ VISION 2030, we are promoting the business according to the Mid-Term Business Plan <2024-2026> with the aim of changing the profit structure by expanding our non-construction businesses.

 2.Risk of fluctuation in construction material prices and labor costs